Why Choose Us

 Imagine that you’re leaving the car park of the supermarket and gently brush against a trolley or another vehicle when reversing out of your parking space.
 At very low speeds, with a radio on, you could quite legitimately be unaware that contact had occurred, or that any resulting damage was caused.

-In this case, you would still have a legal duty to stop and report the accident but you would also have a genuine defence that you did not know that you were involved in an accident, therefore, did not know that you needed to report it.
-Establishing these kinds of facts is key to putting together a strong defence and is exactly how an experienced motoring defence solicitor can help you when assessing your case.
+In this case, you would still have a legal duty to stop and report the accident but you would also have a potential defence that you did not know that you were involved in an accident, therefore, did not know that you needed to report it.
+Establishing these kinds of facts is key to putting together a potentially strong defence and is exactly how an experienced motoring defence solicitor can help you when assessing your case.

 ______________________________________________________________________